 - The DER Participation Workstream tackles the regulatory and market development requirements to enable DER to participate in the WEM and to provide network support services to Western Power.
 AEMO’s goal with respect to these actions is to deliver a more efficient and sustainable WEM through the participation of DER (delivering on actions 24, 25, 27 and 29 of the WA DER Roadmap, and enabling AEMO to plan for implementation of the operational systems to enable participation).

-- A major DER Marketplace Demonstration Pilot (‘Project Symphony’) will be implemented in partnership with Western Power, Synergy and ARENA.
+- A major DER Marketplace Demonstration Pilot (‘Project Symphony’) will be implemented in partnership with Western Power and Synergy.
 Potentially the largest demonstration project of its kind, Project Symphony will run trials that test and design systems to support the ‘Hybrid Model’ outlined in the WA DER Roadmap (delivering on actions 22 and 23 of the WA DER Roadmap).
 Run in parallel to the DER Participation Workstream, Project Symphony will share learnings directly with the DER Participation Workstream.

 - Design and implementation of a DER Register for the WEM, leveraging AEMO’s NEM DER Register.
 AEMO will be expanding this system to integrate information provided by Western Power for DER across the SWIS.
 This project will make this data available to the for forecasting, operational and compliance purposes, while also creating a public reporting dashboard for WA-specific DER data (delivering on action 15 of the WA DER Roadmap).

 The WA Minister for Energy has endorsed the DER Roadmap activities to be undertaken by AEMO to support its implementation, in relation to system management and market operations.